sfurino/testrunner_mvp/README.md

 ## Using testrunner

 You will need some ingredients to make a tasty soup.
 This repo *does* contain demo ingredients, but you should not use them beyond getting an idea of what testrunner can do.

-Think of them like the plastic turkey on the table at your local furniture store.
+The demo ingredients are like the plastic turkey on the table at your local furniture store.

 The three ingredients are: